RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

 ### Avoid obsolete language elements

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Language](#language) > [This section](#avoid-obsolete-language-elements)

-When upgrading your ABAP version, make sure to check for obsolete language elements and refrain from using them.

 For example, the `@`-escaped "host" variables in the following statement make a little clearer